Tom-Brughmans/RAAD/README.md

 # Data

-The dataset used directly in all data analysis and to create the figures is RAAD_data_restructured.csv (located in: RAAD/RAAD_data/data).
+The dataset used directly in all data analysis and to create the figures is RAAD_data_restructured.csv (located [here](https://github.com/Tom-Brughmans/RAAD/tree/main/RAAD_data/data)).

 This is tabular data in which each row represents one unique combination of an amphora type (RAAD_type_number), found at a site (site_number) in a certain frequency (frequency).